 Rear 1

-2. AEL hold – This button doesn’t change from stock, but essentially it stands for “Auto Exposure Lock”.
-It will help you look in a certain exposure within an image when shooing in one of the creative modes like Aperture or Shutter Speed Priority modes.
+1. AEL hold – This button doesn’t change from the default setting, but essentially it stands for “Auto Exposure Lock.”
+It will help you look at a certain exposure within an image when shooting in creative modes like Aperture or Shutter Speed Priority modes.

-3. AF On – Didn’t change this from default either as it allows you to easily use Back Button Focus with the camera.
-For some, separating the focus functionality away from the shutter button allows them to more efficient when it comes to achieving AF with one finger and taking shot with another.
+2. AF On – Allows you to use Back Button Focus with the Sony a1 easily.
+For some, separating the focus functionality from the shutter button allows them to be more efficient when achieving AF with one finger and taking shots with another.

-4. Movie Shooting – This will start recording a movie no matter what mode you are in.
-There is however a setting in the menu system that allows you to turn this button off when shooting still images.
+3. Movie Shooting – This will start recording a movie no matter what mode you are in.
+However, a setting in the menu system allows you to turn this button off when shooting still images.

-5. Bright Monitoring – One of the hidden gems of the Sony mirrorless camera system, this must use feature is perfect for shooting in low light situations.
+4. Bright Monitoring – One of the hidden gems of the Sony mirrorless camera system, this must-use feature is perfect for shooting in low-light situations.
 When you turn on this feature, the a1 artificially increases the ISO of the rear LCD screen, essentially allowing you to see and compose your shot in the dark.
-I use this feature a lot when shooting Astro/northern lights images.
+I use this feature a lot when shooting Astro/Northern Lights images.

-6. Touch Operation Select – One feature I love using with most of my Sony cameras is the rear LCD Touch Screen when it comes to achieving focus.
+5. Touch Operation Select – One feature I love using with most of my Sony cameras is the rear LCD Touch Screen for achieving focus.
 That said, there are times when you want to turn it off so that you accidentally don’t change your focus point.
 This button will turn on and off the touch functionality of the rear LCD screen.

 * In Video Mode, I change button 5 to “Focus Magnifier” so that I can quickly check MF when shooting video.